Forced marriage: Tanzania

 In Tanzania, the practices of forced marriage and child marriage impacts the human rights and childhood of girls.
 Families sell their girls to older men for financial benefits, causing pain among young girls.
 Oftentimes, girls are married off as soon as they hit puberty, which can be as young as seven years old.
 To the older men, these young brides act as symbols of masculinity and accomplishment.
-Child brides endure forced sex, causing health risks and growth impediments.
+Child brides endure rape, causing health risks and growth impediments.
 Primary education is usually not completed for young girls in forced marriages.
 Married and pregnant students are often discriminated against, and expelled and excluded from school.
 The Law of Marriage Act currently does not address issues with guardianship and child marriage.
 The issue of child marriage establishes a minimum age of 18 for the boys of Tanzania, but no such minimum age is established for girls.

 The Gambia

 In 2016, during a feast ending the Muslim holy month of Ramadan, the Gambian President Yahya Jammeh announced that child and forced marriages were banned.